 - Darkest Hour: After Yusef betrays the Eastern Alliance this trope occurs.
 The only remaining military threat to Baalaria is gone, Daniar is lethaly poisoned, Ben and Kalak captured, and all their possible allies refused or tapped.
 Then Rana shows up.

-- Doing in the Scientist: Early one of Alister's advisors say they 'stopped believing in magic years ago' and insists that the dragokin powers are not magic despite being bestowed on the princesses by a dragon god.
+- Doing In the Scientist: Early one of Alister's advisors say they 'stopped believing in magic years ago' and insists that the dragonkin powers are not magic despite being bestowed on the princesses by a dragon god.
 Shortly afterward, Gothon uses teleportation magic to launch a sneak attack.
 Its purpose is to capture Ben and steal his definitely magical powers to travel between worlds.

 - Evil Plan:

 - Gothon conquers one kingdom after another in order to enforce a uniform peace.
 He also wants to capture Ben so he can save his wife.

 - he's actually being manipulated by Kazebar.
 He told Gothon that Ben's soul could revive her so he could get his hands on the boy and steal his latent power to travel to other worlds and become a god.

 - Four Is Death: Inverted.
 Erowin is the fourth dragonkin sister and was blessed with the power to heal in addition to her elemental powers.
 She is the only one of the four to die and then come back from the dead.

 - Happily Ever After: Everyone on Team Good gets one, including Gothon

 - Ben reconciles with his mother, reconnects with his father (who is out of jail and turning over a new leaf) and meets cute a reincarnated Erowin.